 The history of kidney donation?

-How altruistic kidney donation has grown in the UK – and where it is going in the future
+How anon-directed kidney donation has grown in the UK – and where it is going in the future

 Non-directed (formally known as altruistic) kidney donation from living donors is an uncommon but growing practice in the UK.
-The number of people willing to give the gift of life to someone who is not only unrelated to them by blood or marriage but a complete stranger more than quadrupled from six in 2007/08 to 35 in 2011/12.
-At first only around 10 donations a year were expected but the figures have increased dramatically. and usually between 80-110 people donate in this way in the UK each year.
+The number of people willing to give the gift of life to someone who is not only unrelated to them by blood or marriage but a complete stranger is growing all the time.
+In 2007/08 only 6 people gave a kidney and at first only around 10 donations a year were expected, but the figures have increased dramatically. and usually between 80-110 people donate in this way in the UK each year.

 The HTA must approve all organ transplantations involving living donors, whether or not they are related to the recipient.
 All donors are assessed by an independent assessor, to make sure the donor understands what is involved, is not under any pressure to donate and is giving consent freely and voluntarily.
-“Good Samaritan” donations – so-called non-directed altruistic donations, where the donor does not choose the recipient – are then considered for approval by a panel of HTA members.
+So-called non-directed altruistic donations, where the donor does not choose the recipient, are then considered for approval by a panel of HTA members.

-In some countries, the altruistic donor has been linked to what is known as a “paired/pooled” donation scheme.
+In some countries, including the UK, the non-directed donor has been linked to what is known as a “paired/pooled” donation scheme.

 When a living kidney donor and recipient are incompatible or mismatched with each other, it may be possible for them to be matched with another donor and recipient pair in the same situation and for the donor kidneys to be exchanged or swapped between the pairs.
 This means that each recipient receives a kidney from someone unknown, and the donors, likewise, donate to a recipient who is not known to them.
 When two pairs are involved like this, it is called a paired donation, and with more than two pairs it is called pooled donation.
 The benefit of this type of donation is that each recipient receives a living donor transplant that they would not otherwise have had.

-From January 2012, altruistic donors in the UK will be able choose to donate into the paired/pooled scheme instead of directly to the national transplant waiting list, creating “altruistic donor chains”.
+From January 2012, non-directed donors in the UK were able choose to donate into the paired/pooled scheme instead of directly to the national transplant waiting list, creating “altruistic donor chains”.
 The donated kidney will be matched to a recipient in the paired/pooled scheme and, in turn, the donor registered with that recipient donates to another recipient, and so on.
 The chain ends when the last donor donates to a recipient on the national transplant waiting list.
-The minimum number of transplantations achieved from a single altruistic donation is two.
+Currently up to three transplants may be in a chain in the UK.

-Every altruistic donor will be asked whether they are willing to donate into the paired/pooled scheme to create a chain, but they can opt out if they wish and instead donate directly to the national transplant waiting list.
+From 2012, non-directed donors were asked whether they would be willing to donate into the paired/pooled scheme to create a chain, but they could opt out if they wish and instead donate directly to the national transplant waiting list.